EllyPirelly/learnings-wes-bos-JSbeginner/module-09-loops/README.md

 # Module 9 - Looping and Iterating

-As most of the "Module 9 - Loops" content is information and small coding bits, this README here is used as a notepad. <br>
+As most of the content is information and small coding bits, this README here is used as a notepad. <br>
-Content of this module is information and coding bits, no project.
+This module contains no project. <br>

 [Array for Each](#Array-for-Each)
  `.forEach()`